 3. Putting The Sink In Place

-3.1 When the silicone adhesive gets dries up after long hour, slowly flip the countertop on the bathroom vanity with the sink attached to the bottom.
+3.1 When the silicone adhesive gets dries up after a long hour, slowly flip the countertop on the bathroom vanity with the sink attached to the bottom.
 Before flipping, take your caulking gun along with silicone and apply them on the edges of the base counter.

 You should use a thick layer of silicon on the base counter so that it properly get attached to the top shelf.
 Ask one of your family members to hold one side of the countertop and another member to keep the sink properly.
 Then carefully place the pan over the bathroom vanity or base counter.

 While you place the top counter over the base counter it will spill some silicon on the edges of the top, so you need to clean them immediately otherwise it would get thick.
-Some specific countertop models might require screws and clips for attachment to the base counter, so it would be ideal to follow manufacturer’s instruction before applying glue.
+Some specific countertop models might require screws and clips for attachment to the base counter, so it would be ideal to follow the manufacturer’s instruction before applying glue.

-3.2 Once you have placed the counter top over the base counter, you are ready to install your faucet in the hole.
+3.2 Once you have placed the countertop over the base counter, you are ready to install your faucet in the hole.
 First, you have to attach plastic or rubber gasket attach to the table and then place the tap over it.
 Next, use the washer along with nut to bolt down the faucet in place, and you should use your wrench to secure them properly.

 Then move to the lower side of the base counter and attach the tail end of the faucet with another washer and bolts.
 You can even use putty or silicone adhesive to keep the lower section intact in its position.
 This same step should be applied to other handles only if you are installing a widespread faucet on the countertop.

-3.3 After attaching the valve in place, you will have to opt for installation of washbasin drain or pop up drain.
-First, you will have to take the drain cover and apply silicone or putty on the lower section of pipe.
+3.3 After attaching the valve in place, you will have to opt for the installation of a washbasin drain or pop up drain.
+First, you will have to take the drain cover and apply silicone or putty on the lower section of the pipe.
 Then quickly place the drain cover over the drain opening and apply pressure so that it gets adequately placed in the hole.